EmirenRU/FQWorkstation/README.md

 ### The traditional Way
 1. Install requirements from https://github.com/EmirenRU/FQWorkstation/releases/tag/installer-windows

-2. To create a jar you need to
+2. To create a jar, you need to

 ```bash
 $ mvn install && mvn package